dotnet/ai-samples/src/quickstarts/semantic-kernel/Plugins/Readme.md

 ```

 2. Provide more context to the AI model using plugins.
 Plugins provide additional context to the AI model.
-In this example, we import a DemographicInfo class that includes a method to get the age of a person based on their name.
+In this example, we import a `DemographicInfo` class that includes a method to get the age of a person based on the name.
 ```csharp
 // Import the DemographicInfo class to the kernel, so it can be used in the chat completion service. kernel.ImportPluginFromType<DemographicInfo>();